Djurgårdens IF: Western Stockholm – Bromma, Hässelby–Vällingby and Järva

+Outside Stockholm Municipality

+Råsunda Stadium was used for the men’s football team in 2004.
+Also during the 1950s, 1960s, the 1989 and 1990 seasons, the men’s football team played most or all their matches at Råsunda Stadium.
+In 1989 and 1990 it was due to renovation of the Olympic Stadium.
+Other high-risk matches have been played there.

+From the 1890s to 1936, the club had a ski jumping hill at Saltsjöbadens vinterstadion in Saltsjöbaden.
+In 1936, it became a skiing slope instead for the clubs's alpine skiers.
+The men's ice hockey team played at the Saltsjöbadens vinterstadion from 1922 to 1934.

-Fans and fan culture
+Supporters and supporter culture

 Djurgården is one of the most supported clubs in Sweden, with most of its supporters living in Stockholm and the neighbouring suburbs.
 While other Stockholm clubs have profiled themselves as belonging to a certain borough of Stockholm, Djurgården is seen as more of a pan-Stockholm club.
 No reliable research exists about the spread of Djurgården supporters, but a 2015 T-shirt campaign suggests that supporters are spread fairly evenly throughout the Stockholm area.